pythonhealthdatascience/llm_simpy/notebooks/01_methods/01_overview.md

 In phase 3, we compared the artefacts generated and experience of working with the LLM to create the simpy models in stage 1 and 2.
 We defined a successful internal replication to be when stage 1 and 2 models produced the same results.
 As designed the models to use the same seeds and random number generators we aimed for identical results; however, we allowed a small tolerance of 5% inline with other replication studies [CITATION NEEDED].

+The final step in stage 3 was to preserve the models we had recreated so that they are available to others to inspect or use.
+We first created a Dockerfile that allowed us to build a *container* for the models and research compendium (an image of a complete reproducible software environment including operating system for others to run).
+We then deposited the research compendium in the open science archive Zenodo and obtained a DOI.